 The medical collateral ligament and the lateral collateral ligament are found on either side of the knee.
 They connect the femur to the lower leg bone.
 The former is found on the inner aspect of the knee.
 Its main function is to prevent the knee from bending backwards.
 It also allows for rotation and supports the knee.
 The MCL gets damaged when the ligament becomes too stretched after a hard impact that occurs when the knee is bent.
 An MCL tear is often very painful.
 An MCL tear can range from just a sprain to a partial or complete tear of the ligament.
 This type of injury is usually the result of a strong impact during a sports activity such as football or skiing.
 This injury is graded in severity from 1 to 3, depending on how many fibers of the ligament are involved in the injury.

-PRP treatment and stem cell therapy for MCL tear
+PRP treatment and regenerative cell therapy for MCL tear

 The MCL tear usually accompany other injuries and thus may go undiagnosed.
 The damaged and non-functioning MCL can affect other nearby ligament if left untreated.
 This is because these other ligament will be forced to cope with the excess stress.
 If you have MCL tear and you don’t want to resort to surgery or you don’t feel comfortable with the side effects associated with steroid injections, you can visit Buckeye Regenerative & Physical Medicine.
 We offer a non-invasive alternative to surgery and steroid injections for MCL tear.